Annapurna Base Camp Trek is one of the great walks of Nepal through the deep gorges drilled by the glaciers of Annapurna.

 Annapurna Sanctuary Trek, or the Annapurna Base Camp trek, is the second most visited and admired trekking destination in the Annapurna Region.
 There are several short trekking destinations with an endless Panorama of the Annapurna Himalayas.
 Still, the Annapurna Sanctuary or Annapurna Base Camp trek is amongst the shortest treks that take you into an arena of the massive Himalayas.
 The great walking to Annapurna Sanctuary starts with a short drive from Pokhara and ends at Pokhara with a short drive, but there are the options of starting and ending from and to Pokhara city itself.
 The trek begins walking through the cultural villages of Dhampus, Landruk, and Chhomrong and ends at Ghandruk.
 Most ethnic groups encountered on the trail are Chhetris, brahmans and mainly the Gurung with Trans-Himalaya Culture.
 The Annapurna Sanctuary trek can be combined or extended with Ghorepani Trek, Khayer or Khopra and Ghorepani Trek, or Mardi Himal Trek; all these sites are the most scenic sites on the southwestern face of the Annapurna massif.

-Arrive in Kathmandu, customs and immigration formalities and claim your baggage, which takes some time.
-Upon exiting, the arrivals get a traditional welcome from the Happy Feet Nepal representative and transfer to the hotel.
-Reach the hotel and the rest of the day is free with the possibility of optional excursions (not included), but you can ask to organise any tours or stroll through its vibrant streets.
+Arrive in Kathmandu, clear customs and immigration formalities, and claim your baggage, which takes some time.
+Upon arrival, receive a traditional welcome from a Happy Feet Mountaineers representative, then transfer to the hotel.
+Arrive at the hotel, and the rest of the day is free, with optional excursions (not included), or you can ask to organize any of the tours or stroll through its vibrant streets.

-Kathmandu, the capital and heart of the country with three medieval cities, symbolises Nepal’s everything.
-Having lived through the several ruling dynasties of Buddhists and Hindus, the culture and society of Kathmandu Valley have evolved through time to give it more than a unique feature.
-Today it is an urban city, and still rapidly increasing, that has its ancient myths and, at the same time, is testimony to the greatness of people who have lived there for time immemorial.
+Kathmandu, the capital and heart of the country, is home to three medieval cities that symbolize everything in Nepal.
+Having lived through several Buddhist and Hindu ruling dynasties, the culture and society of Kathmandu Valley have evolved to give it more than just a unique feature.
+Today, it is an urban city, still rapidly growing, with its ancient myths and testimony to the greatness of the people who have lived there for time immemorial.

 A 6-hour sightseeing drive.